fractaledmind/acidic_job/README.md

 * Transactional Steps — break your job into a series of steps, each of which will be run within an acidic database transaction, allowing retries to jump back to the last "recovery point".
 * Persisted Attributes — when retrying jobs at later steps, we need to ensure that data created in previous steps is still available to later steps on retry.
 * Transactionally Staged Jobs — enqueue additional jobs within the acidic transaction safely
+* Custom Idempotency Keys — use something other than the job ID for the idempotency key of the job run
 * Sidekiq Callbacks — bring ActiveJob-like callbacks into your pure Sidekiq Workers
 * Sidekiq Batches — leverage the power of Sidekiq Pro's `batch` functionality without the hassle